Español

 Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

-Our highly trained specialists are available 24/7 via phone and on weekdays can assist through video calls and online chat.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through online chat.
 We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
 Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 Gallbladder cancers are sometimes found by accident after a person has a cholecystectomy for another reason.
 If the cancer is at a very early stage (T1a) and is thought to have been removed completely, no further surgery may be needed.
-If there’s a chance the cancer may have spread beyond the gallbladder, more extensive surgery may be advised.
+If there’s a chance cancer may have spread beyond the gallbladder, more extensive surgery may be advised.

 A simple cholecystectomy can be done in 2 ways:

 Open cholecystectomy: The surgeon takes out the gallbladder through a large incision (cut) in the abdominal wall.
-This method is sometimes used for gallbladder problems that aren't cancer (such as gallstones), and may lead to the discovery of gallbladder cancer.
+This method is sometimes used for gallbladder problems that aren't cancer (such as gallstones) and may lead to the discovery of gallbladder cancer.
 But if gallbladder cancer is suspected before surgery, doctors prefer to do an extended cholecystectomy.

 The extent of the surgery depends on where the cancer is and how far it might have spread.
 At a minimum, an extended cholecystectomy removes: